HealthInformaticsUT/EstonianOMOPMappings/diseases/README.md

 # Diseases-Related Code Sets Translations to OMOP CDM Standard Concepts

-This directory contains translations of various diseases-related code sets to OMOP CDM standard concepts.
+This directory contains translations of various disease-related code sets to OMOP CDM standard concepts.
-Below is a brief description of each code set and the corresponding CSV files located in this directory.
+Below is a brief description of each code set, along with the corresponding CSV files located in this directory.

 ## Code Sets